|Nutritional Guidelines (per serving)|

 Gilroy, California is the self-proclaimed "Garlic Capital of the World."
 Their annual festival features garlic being used in virtually every way imaginable.
 So it's no surprise that it ended up in an ice cream recipe.
 What does garlic ice cream taste like?
 There are only two ways to find out.

-1 vanilla bean (split in half, and the seeds scraped out and reserved)
+1 vanilla bean, split in half, and seeds scraped out and reserved

-Put the milk, garlic, vanilla pod and seeds in a saucepan.
+Put the milk and garlic, along with the vanilla pod and seeds, in a saucepan.
 Bring to a boil over medium heat and remove immediately.

 In a medium bowl, whisk the cream, sugar, and egg yolks until combined.
 Whisking constantly, slowly strain the hot milk mixture into the egg and sugar mixture.